Hisma/openrouter-search/README.md

-# OpenRouter Search MCP Server
+# OpenRouter Search MCP Server NPX

 This is a Model Context Protocol (MCP) server designed to provide web search capabilities by leveraging the OpenRouter API.